Enigmatic-Smile/docs/cards/README.md

 <div class="info-box">
     <small>Important note</small><br/>
     To use the <strong>Create Card</strong> endpoint, you must use the test public key.
-Using the <strong>Create Card</strong> API endpoint on live environment requires your company to be PCI Compliant (and will use the secret key.
-If you want to use it instead of the SDKs, please contact us at developer@fidel.uk.
+Using the <strong>Create Card</strong> API endpoint on live environment requires your company to be PCI Compliant.
+If you want to use the API instead of the SDKs, please contact us at developer@fidel.uk.
 </div>
 ##### Create sample cards in test mode using the API Playground.